rev-net/memo/memo.md

 ### 3.3 Upcoming revnets

-Below are some other revnets we're helping launch this next year within each of these categories:
+Below are some other revnets we're helping launch this next year within each of these categories.
+They are game changers.

 ### $NANA
 |      |        |